The 13 Islands of Sydney Harbour (Including Former Islands)

 Snapper Island

-The smallest island in this list of Sydney Harbour islands is situated off the shoreline of Drummoyne, just south of Spectacle Island.
+The smallest island on this list of Sydney Harbour islands is located just off the shoreline of Drummoyne, south of Spectacle Island.

 Declared a recreation reserve at the end of the 19th century, Snapper Island certainly isn’t the prettiest of islands.

-In the first half of the 20th century, the island was used as a scrap yard for Cockatoo Island, as a training facility for naval cadets, as a base for international troops during WWII, and as a museum with memorabilia from Australia’s naval history.
+In the first half of the 20th century, it served multiple purposes, including as a scrap yard for Cockatoo Island, a training facility for naval cadets, a base for international troops during World War II, and later as a museum showcasing memorabilia from Australia’s naval history.

 The island is currently closed to the public, with no concrete plans in place to have it repurposed.